Disability Services Rights and Responsibilities

 As adults, our students have the right to choose whether or not they work with the Disability Services office.
 If a student with a disability does not want to work with our office or fails to follow the procedures required to receive an accommodation, that accommodation will not be given.

-Responsibilities - Office of Disability Services (ODS)
+Responsibilities of the Office of Disability Services (ODS)

 The director is responsible for providing services and accommodations in a manner that promote independence, self-advocacy, and accountability for students with disabilities.
-The director and ODS staff will:

 - Provide information regarding the Office Disability Services, accommodations and the initial paperwork needed for services.

 - Receive and evaluate the documentation of a disability for eligibility for accommodations.

 - Maintain a confidential file with documentation and past accommodations.
 ODS records will be retained for five years after withdrawal or graduation date.
 Students are encouraged to make copies of documentation and accommodations.

 - Assist in communication with faculty members regarding classroom accommodations and other college departments as needed.

 - Provide resources and referrals to campus and community services.